oracle/weblogic-image-tool/site/quickstart.md

 imagetool cache addPatch --patchId 27342434 --version 12.2.1.3.0 --path /home/acmeuser/cache/p27342434_122130_Generic .zip -user username@mycompany.com --passwordEnv MYPWD
 ```

+You need to provide the credential in the command line, it verifies the MD5 on the file against the meta data on
+Oracle Support.

 Once all the installers and patches are downloaded and setup in the cache, you can run the command to create the image:

 ```aidl